jcleveley-zz/EntityMapper/README.md

 The constructor takes the raw data array and an allowAutoPropertySetting option - Whether a property with the same name as the data key should be auto set:

-* true: properties will be mapped automaically if they have the same name
+* true: properties will be mapped automatically if they have the same name
 * false: you have to explicitly add properties to the map

 ## Mapping array